Certifying rings of integers in number fields: Verifying Rings of Integers

-\subsection{The non-monogenic case}
+\subsection{The Non-monogenic Case}

-In this section, we specialize to $R = \ZZ$, our main interest.
+In this section, we introduce a certificate for local maximality which can be used even if the Dedekind criterion does not apply.
+We specialize to $R = \ZZ$, our main interest.
 Our formalization efforts were primarily focused on this case, with $\FF_p$ modeled as \lstinline|ZMod p|.
 However, we formalized many theorems about semilinear maps (introduced in Lean in~\cite{semilinear}) and their kernels --which we use extensively-- in a more general setting, laying the groundwork for future extensions.

 The strategy used in the \emph{Round-2 algorithm} is to reduce the computation of $I_p$ and $r(I_p)$ to a computation in linear algebra over the field $\FF_p$.
 We will use an analogous strategy to certify $p$-maximality by verifying that the kernel of certain linear map is trivial.
 Let $\OO$ be a commutative ring which is free as a $\ZZ$-module and of finite rank $r$, and let $p$ be a prime number.
-The quotient ring $\OO / p\OO$ is a finitely dimensional $\FF_p$-algebra.
-Similarly, the quotient $I_p / p I_p$ is a finitely dimensional $\FF_p$-module (albeit not an $\FF_{p}$- algebra).
+The quotient ring $\OO / p\OO$ is a finite dimensional $\FF_p$-algebra.
+Similarly, the quotient $I_p / p I_p$ is a finite dimensional $\FF_p$-module (albeit not an $\FF_{p}$- algebra).
 Consider the map from $\OO/p\OO$ to the $\FF_p$-linear endomorphisms of $I_p/pI_p$.

 This is the map in \cite[Lemma 6.1.7]{Cohen}, it is well defined and $\FF_p$-linear.
 The following proposition follows directly from the definitions of the multiplier ring and the radical $I_p$ and will be the basis for our certificate of $p$-maximality.